FionaMacNeill/portfolio/content/authors/fiona/_index.md

 # Interests to show in About widget
 interests:
+- Learning Experience
-- User Experience Design
+- User Experience
 - Accessibility
 - User Research
-- Service Design

 # Education to show in About widget
 education: